History of German foreign policy

-Bismark and unification
+Bismarck and unification

 Prussia entered the ranks of the great powers shortly after becoming a kingdom in 1701.
-It became increasingly large and powerful in the 18th and 19th centuries.
-It had a major voice in European affairs under the reign of Frederick the Great (1740–1786).
+It became increasingly large and powerful in the 18th and 19th centuries, having a major voice in European affairs under the reign of Frederick the Great (1740–1786).
 At the Congress of Vienna (1814–15), which redrew the map of Europe following Napoleon's defeat, Prussia acquired rich new territories, including the coal-rich Ruhr.
-The country then grew rapidly in influence economically and politically, and became the core of the North German Confederation in 1867, and then of the German Empire in 1871.
-The Kingdom of Prussia was now so large and so dominant in the new Germany that Junkers and other Prussian élites identified more and more as Germans and less as Prussians.
+The country then grew rapidly in influence economically and politically, and became the core of the new North German Confederation in 1867, and then of the German Empire in 1871.
+The Kingdom of Prussia was now so large and so dominant in the new Germany that Junkers and other Prussian elites identified more and more as Germans and less as Prussians.

 Prussian Minister-President Otto von Bismarck controlled Prussian foreign policy and his goal was to unify the German states into a powerful new nation under Prussian leadership.
 He used wars against Denmark, Austria and France to achieve his goal in 1871.
-At the same time Austria was allied with smaller German states and Bismarck decided it was necessary to cut Austria off—Austria would not be part of the new German empire.
-In 1864, eighteen-year-old Ludwig II, became king of the Kingdom of Bavaria.
-It was smaller and much less powerful than Prussia, but it was the key to southern Germany.
+At the same time, Austria was allied with smaller German states and Bismarck decided it was necessary to cut Austria off—Austria would not be part of the new German empire.
+In 1864, eighteen-year-old Ludwig II, became King of Bavaria, a smaller and much less powerful realm than Prussia, but nonetheless a key to southern Germany.
 Tensions between Austria and Prussia escalated steadily toward war.
-Bismarck tried to convince Bavaria to be neutral but the young king refused and continued Bavaria's alliance with Austria.
+Bismarck had tried to convince Bavaria to be neutral but the young king refused and continued Bavaria's alliance with Austria.
 In 1866, the Austro-Prussian War began.
 Bavaria and most of the south German states remained allied with Austria, but would play a small role in the war against Prussia.
 Prussia quickly defeated the Kingdom of Hanover, then won the Battle of Königgrätz (3 July 1866) against Austria, which soon sued for peace.